You are reading this article to learn more about spider mites on houseplants and how to get rid of them.

 As the leaves lose chlorophyll from spider mites, there are several signs.

-The most obvious signs of the mites are white spots scattered on the leaves or specks that are brown or yellow.
+The most obvious signs of the mites are white spots scattered on the leaves or brown or yellow specks.
 These are necrotic spots.

 The leaves will also form small holes.
 The small holes are where the arachnids have fed for too long.